Left-Dislocated Structures in Old English: a Corpus Study

 5.3.2.
 Internal heads and non-nominative structures

 5.3.3.
-An alternative account: external heads and inverse attraction&nbsp
+An alternative account: external heads and inverse attraction

 5.3.4.
 Long-distance case assignment